ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 a subset of this within the confines of the existing PKG-INFO format, but this is very limiting.
-It's not obvious how to express entry points as an extension, for example, since the argument syntax can't be used directly the way it can with JSON)
+It's not obvious how to express entry points as an extension, for example, since the argument syntax can't be used directly the way it can with JSON.
+You can do it as a separate file, but that's a lot harder to parse and present in a generic fashion)

 Execution
 ---------